Who can benefit from hiring a planner? Everyone that is having a wedding or event!

 Another aspect from the florist, they have more than one design that they are creating for the same day.
 It would be helpful to the florist for there to be a wedding planner to contact and get the full picture (all aspects of the wedding day) conveyed before and during the wedding day.
 The bride, her bridal party and family shouldn't need to troubleshoot the day (or hours prior to) of the wedding.
 They should be enjoying the moment, creating happy memories and be present in the moment.
 These weddings fly by and you want to be able to take it all in.
 You won't get that time back.

 At the end of the day, the bride and the family were happy with the flowers and the cake.
-Honestly that is all any vendor wants and strives toward.
-A happy bridal couple, happy family members and having positive feedback about their product and more importantly their service.
+Honestly that is all any vendor wants and strives toward; a happy wedding couple, happy family members and having positive feedback about their product and more importantly their service.

 If you are planning your wedding and are ready to hire a planner, these are some of the solutions I provide.